-Wild plums are in season right now in the Midwest, and this is one of the best things I’ve made with them to date.
+Wild plums are in season right now in the Midwest, and this ketchup is one of my favorite wild plum recipes.

 Mostly, it's a sauce I use with grilled meat, especially chicken and pork, but I also remember one of my old co-workers on the line serving it with fried cheese curds, as well as cheese and charcuterie plates, which should tell you something about it's versatility.